wizzense/lab-automation/README.md

   - [ ] Figure out how to auto unattend the install properly w/ server core
 - [x] Update the Update-ConfigFiles script to automatically get a selection of images that can be chosen.
   - [x] Do the same for vmspecs
-- [ ] automate download of common OS ISOs and save in location specified in hosts.conf ISOLocation

 - [ ] automate provisioning baremetal hypervisor with hyper-v using tanium provisionand primary control node as a satellite
   - [ ] create content/ automate playbooks/ custom tags/ enhanced tags/ content sets/ deploy/ patch/ for control node and deploying hypervisor to baremetal
 - [ ] automate install and configure of WAC v2 (insider preview)